Learn Tagalog with these resources

 In terms of online resources, the best I’ve seen is at Bansa.org

 You’ll want to graduate to a monolingual dictionary as soon as you can, because monolingual dictionaries make much more efficient use of your time; every time you look up a word, you’ll passively pick up an extra 2-3 new words.
 But there’s a problem: the main monolingual dictionary you’ll need is unfortunately extremely difficult to get.
 A reader has suggested using a list of 2000 words for Tagalog on Anki, but it is based on a Spanish Frequency List.
 He also recommends DIKSYUNARYONG MONOLINGWAL SA FILIPINO .
-The UP Diksiyonaryong Filipino is the only real option you have, and I still don’t know how to get it outside of the Philippines.
-If you find a good source, let me know and I’ll add it here.
+The UP Diksiyonaryong Filipino is the only real option you have.
+Here is a link to a seller.
 You can try Wiktionary, but it’s still fairly small (10k-100k entries).
 I’ve read some rumors about the UP Diksiyonaryong Filipino moving to the web, but that hasn’t happened yet.
 For now, build up your language using the available resources, and if you really start hitting a high-intermediate/advanced level, then you’ll be in a better place than I to inquire about how to get a physical copy of a monolingual dictionary.
 (Then tell me how you did it!)